Kosmokleaner/RapidPicoC/README.md

 # Rapid Pico C

-Tested on Raspberry Pi Pico 2 (RP2350)
+Tested on Raspberry Pi Pico 2 W (RP2350, Wifi)

 By adjusting the compiler setting this should work for Raspberry Pi Pico (RP2040) as well.